ARMmbed/mbed-example-network/test/helloworld-tcpclient/README.md

 8. Copy `build/frdm-k64f-gcc/test/mbed-example-network-test-helloworld-tcpclient.bin` to your mbed board and wait until the LED next to the USB port stops blinking.

 9. Start the serial terminal emulator and connect to the virtual serial port presented by frdm-k64f.
+For settings, use 9600 baud, 8N1, no flow control.

 10. Press the reset button on the board.